bounswe/bounswe2019group2/deliverables/M1-CMPE451.md

 We noticed that we could do better in terms of few aspects.
 Firstly, we argue that we need a better implementation plan.
 Starting from the October 21 we decided to proceed with the requirement oriented planning.
-Each week, we will focus on the pre-determined set of requirements as the whole group, both backend, frontend and mobile teams.
-For example, in the week of October 22 - October 29, we decided to focus on Requirements 1.1-1.4 .
+Each week, all of the groups will focus on a pre-determined set of requirements.
+For example, in the week of October 22 - October 29, we decided to focus on Requirements 1.1-1.4.
 Since this is a new thing to us, of course adjusting could take some time but we believe this is important for taking concrete steps.
+We also prepared a [spreadsheet](https://docs.google.com/spreadsheets/d/197Z9591lSS0qo-7xH_Fwe_VQu7tZ5TOg/edit#gid=1734224127) to track our progress in terms of requirements.
+Each team will mark the requirements they have fullfilled.

 We will keep using our workflow in issues and pull requests.
 At least 2 reviewer should approve each person's code.
 We will hold group coding sessions for boosting.

 In terms of this milestone, we feel like we are in a good place but also we believe we could have done more.
 The requirement oriented implementation schedule will hopefully help us move forward faster.